ARC-OPT/wbc/paper.md

 ARC-OPT (Adaptive Robot Control using Optimization) is a C++ library for Whole-Body Control (WBC) [@Sentis2006] of complex robotic systems, such as humanoids, quadrupedal robots, or mobile manipulators.

-WBC aims to describe a robot control problem in terms of costs and constraints of a quadratic program (QP) and design a set of feedback controllers around it, each dedicated to a specific robot tasks.
+WBC aims to describe a robot control problem in terms of costs and constraints of a quadratic program (QP) and to design a set of feedback controllers around it, each dedicated to a specific robot tasks.
 In every control cycle, the QP is solved and the solution is applied to the robot's actuators.
 WBC is a reactive control approach, which targets redundant robots and is able to control multiple tasks simultaneously, like, e.g., grasping and balancing on a humanoid robot.

 # Statement of need

 ARC-OPT supports the software developer in designing robot controllers by providing configuration options for different pre-defined WBC problems.
-In contrast to existing libraries [@delprete2016],[@Posa2016], ARC-OPT provides unified interfaces for different WBC problems on velocity, acceleration and torque level, as well as options to benchmark different QP solvers and robot model libraries on these problems.
+In contrast to existing libraries [@delprete2016],[@Posa2016], ARC-OPT provides unified interfaces for different WBC problems on velocity, acceleration and torque level, as well as options to benchmark different QP solvers and rigid body dynamics libraries on these problems.
 Finally, it provides a WBC approach for robots with parallel kinematic loops, as described in [@Mronga2022].

 # Description